 (also known as the TECH RUN, or just TECH).
 Usually the first time the show is rehearsed in the venue, with lighting, scenery and sound.
 Costumes are sometimes used where they may cause technical problems (eg Quick changes).
 Often a very lengthy process.
 Often abbreviated to the Tech.

-DRY TECH is without actors to rehearse the integration of lighting, scenic changes etc. It follows that a WET TECH is a full technical rehearsal with actors and all technical elements, although this term isn’t used as often as DRY TECH.
+A DRY TECH is without actors to rehearse the integration of lighting, scenic changes etc. It follows that a WET TECH is a full technical rehearsal with actors and all technical elements, although this term isn’t used as often as DRY TECH.

-PAPER TECH is a session without the set or actors when the technical and design team talk through the show ensuring everything’s going to work as planned.
+A PAPER TECH is a session without the set or actors when the technical and design team talk through the show ensuring everything’s going to work as planned.
 Stage Managers can use this session to ensure all is written correctly in the Prompt Book.

 Load In